shadow/tgen/doc/TGen-Markov-Models.md

 ```

 The graph must contain one and only one vertex of _type_ `state` whose _name_
 is `start`.
-This instructs TGen in which state the Marov model begins.
+This instructs TGen in which state the Markov model begins.
 The
 _name_ of the other vertices of _type_ `state` are insignificant and can be
 set to any string.